MicrosoftDocs/well-architected/well-architected/azure-vmware/avs-vmware-application.md

 ##### Recommendation

 For backup use  [Microsoft Backup](https://learn.microsoft.com/en-us/azure/backup/backup-mabs-whats-new-mabs) (MABS) is available today, and Microsoft cloud native backup is expected by the end of CY23Q3.
-There are also a number of 3rd party backup services,[AVS Backup Partners](https://learn.microsoft.com/en-us/azure/azure-vmware/ecosystem-back-up-vms), available.
+There are also a number of 3rd party backup services,[Azure VMware Solution Backup Partners](https://learn.microsoft.com/en-us/azure/azure-vmware/ecosystem-back-up-vms), available.

 For disaster recovrey use [Azure Site Recovery](https://learn.microsoft.com/en-us/azure/site-recovery/site-recovery-overview), [vMWare Site Recovery Manager (SRM)](https://learn.microsoft.com/en-us/azure/azure-vmware/disaster-recovery-using-vmware-site-recovery-manager), J[etstream](https://learn.microsoft.com/en-us/azure/azure-vmware/deploy-disaster-recovery-using-jetstream), [Zerto](https://learn.microsoft.com/en-us/azure/azure-vmware/deploy-zerto-disaster-recovery) or a third party applications that have partnered with Microsoft.

 ## Management
 **Impact**: _Operational Excellence_

 Arc-enabled Azure VMware Solution allows managing VMs, guest OS extensions, and guest management.
-[ARC with AVS](https://learn.microsoft.com/en-us/azure/azure-vmware/deploy-arc-for-azure-vmware-solution?tabs=windows) (preview) extends Azure governance and management capabilities to VMware vSphere infrastructure.
+[Arc with Azure VMware Solution](https://learn.microsoft.com/en-us/azure/azure-vmware/deploy-arc-for-azure-vmware-solution?tabs=windows) (preview) extends Azure governance and management capabilities to VMware vSphere infrastructure.
 With Azure Arc-enabled VMware vSphere, there is a consistent management experience across Azure and VMware vSphere infrastructure.
 Performance metrics and logs are sent to log analytics for analysis.
 Operations are related to Create, Read, Update, and Delete (CRUD) virtual machines (VMs) in an Arc-enabled Azure VMware Solution private cloud are captured.
 Users can also enable guest management and install Azure extensions once the private cloud is Arc-enabled.

 Azure Arc for VMware enables the ability to perform various VMware virtual machine (VM) lifecycle operations directly from Azure, such as create, start/stop, resize, and delete.
 Azure Arc is also a key component for deploying the Defender extention onto Azure VMware Solution workload servers.

 ##### Assessment questions

 - You are using Azure Arc to capture logs and metrics from Azure VMware Solution workloads?
 - You are using Azure Insights for monitoring the health of Azure native services?

 ##### Recommendations